EvanCranney/eng-icd-simulator/README.txt

 (5) UNIT, INTEGRATION, & ACCEPTANCE TESTING

-Each team member unit-tested the other's code on manually generated test cases (to cover corner-cases).
+Each team member unit-tested the other's code on manually generated test cases (to cover corner-cases) (using customized implementations of Heart.adb).
 Integration testing and requirements tracing (from the list generated in (2) to functionality) was done as a pair.